crramirez/windows-uwp.es-es/windows-apps-src/app-resources/how-rms-matches-lang-tags.md

 ---
 author: stevewhims
-Description: "El tema anterior (Cómo compara y elige recursos el sistema de administración de recursos) se ocupa de la coincidencia de calificadores en general.
-Este tema se centra en la coincidencia de etiqueta de idiomas con más detalle."
+Description: The previous topic (How the Resource Management System matches and chooses resources) looks at qualifier-matching in general.
+This topic focuses on language-tag-matching in more detail.
-title: "Cómo el sistema de administración de recursos compara etiquetas de idioma"
+title: Cómo el sistema de administración de recursos compara etiquetas de idioma
 template: detail.hbs
 ms.author: stwhi
 ms.date: 11/02/2017